muammar/muammar.github.io.old/content/home/experience.md

     location: Maracaibo, Venezuela
     date_start: '2010-05-10'
     date_end: '2001-10-01'
-    description: Characterization of metallic and insulating properties of low-dimensional systems.
+    description: |2-
+     My dissertation was titled: "Determination of the linear and nonlinear optical properties of the nitrogenous bases of DNA, RNA and their respective tautomers."
 ---